vicramon/ember-seo/README.md

 });
 ```

-Set the starting paths for the crawler in your environment file.
+Set the starting paths for the crawler in your environment file:

 ```
 config.ember_seo_starting_paths = ['/', '/posts', '/etc']